Supporting Clinica Esperanza's mission to provide quality healthcare to the people of Roatan.

 visiting doctors, and sponsors to build the services offered to the people on

 the island.
 The Board of BICHA is very proud to be a part of the work

 Clinica Esperanza has worked diligently to understand the healthcare

 requirements of the people of Roatan.
 Many people do not have access to

 medical care due to lack of knowledge, transportation and distance.
+There

-Dr. Angela Lloyd and Jennifer Scheffler, RN both spent a significant time this past year
+Lloyd and Jennifer Scheffler, RN both spent a significant time this past year

 in helping Clinica Esperanza evaluate some community healthcare needs and

 formulate a program in which Clinica Esperanza could best benefit these

 Our “Promotora” program will link Roatan’s remote communities to the